translaster/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ### Installing the Zabbix server for MySQL/MariaDB

-Now that we’ve added the Zabbix repository with the necessary software, we are ready to install both the Zabbix server and the web server.
+Now that we've added the Zabbix repository with the necessary software, we are ready to install both the Zabbix server and the web server.
 Keep in mind that the web server doesn't need to be installed on the same machine as the Zabbix server;
 they can be hosted on separate systems if desired.